KhronosGroup/KTX-Software/lib/mainpage.md

 provided this page <!-- this comment block --> is included prominently in the accompanying documentation.

-See @ref history for the list of changes.
+See @ref libktx_history for the list of changes.

 See @ref todo for the current To Do list.